emerald-dao/emerald-academy-v2/src/lib/content/courses/intermediate-cadence/en/week4/day2.md

+---
+title: Time in Cadence
+day: 2
+language: en
+excerpt: Welcome back to another lesson, it's your favorite (and hottest) instructor back again to teach you how to measure time in Cadence.
+Woohoo!
+---

 # Chapter 4 Day 2 - Time in Cadence

 Welcome back to another lesson, it's your favorite (and hottest) instructor back again to teach you how to measure time in Cadence.
 Woohoo!